 I think we need to pause on number 4.
-Okay We had a lot of discussion in the last meeting.
+Okay?
+We had a lot of discussion in the last meeting.
 Since then we've had another school massacre.
 The audit report that we saw was extremely outdated.
 I know you communicated to all of us that we would not be taking that topic to this meeting because in Dr. Cartwright's new organizational structure it's an unfilled position at this point that would be potentially responsible for providing us a monthly report on the behavioral threat assessment against the audit criteria on that report so things can be caught in a timely manner and not us see it a full 12 months later.

-However, you also did indicate in that email that beginning with the end of school, which I believe is next Thursday, correct, that you will immediately begin the audit process of that and we will not see a 12-month delay in seeing that audit report.
+However, you also did indicate in that email that beginning with the end of school, which I believe is next Thursday, correct, that you will immediately begin the audit process of that and we will not see a 12-month delay in seeing that serious, when I never could have imagined that they would have through another major school shooting, I would like to know, because I know I asked for that to be delivered to us in that August meeting and you just gave me a blanket, no, with no, I will try, I will strive to, I can't do it for that meeting but maybe, you know, I can commit to X meeting.